-We recommend investors update their investment plans to help ensure they are not overextended in riskier assets, such as small-cap equities or international equities.
+We recommend investors update their investment plans to ensure they are not overextended in riskier assets, such as small-cap equities or international equities.
 Bond yields can offer sources of income and help provide stability to a diversified portfolio.
 However, longer-duration fixed-income instruments and less creditworthy investments, while usually boasting higher yields, come with greater risks.
+(Duration is a measure of a bond's interest rate sensitivity.)
 We recommend investors properly diversify within their fixed-income allocation to both traditional and higher-yielding areas while targeting duration to match the portfolio's time horizon.